Top Credit Building Strategies Unveiled

 Q: Will Settling Collections Remove Them from My Credit Report?

 A: Settling collections doesn't automatically remove them from your credit report.
-The collection entry may still remain, but it will show that the debt has been settled or paid.
+The collection entry may remain, but it will show that the debt has been settled or paid.